pagkly/Zed/Investopedia3/Partnerships What You Should Know.md

 ### Do partnerships pay taxes?

 The partnership itself does not pay business taxes.
-Instead, taxes are passed through to the individual partners to file on their own tax returns, often via a [Schedule K](https://www.investopedia.com/terms/s/schedule-k-1.asp).
+Instead, taxes are passed through to the individual partners to file on their own tax returns, often via a [[Schedule K]](https://www.investopedia.com/terms/s/schedule-k-1.asp).

 ### What types of businesses are best-suited for partnerships?